-Her interests include: interdisciplinary research, sensory anthropology, environmental imaginaries, ideas of tradition, transformation of heritage, Science and Technology, Design and Anthropology, Environmental Studies, cosmotechnics, everyday life, ai and creativity, experimental ethnography, and intercultural dialogue.
+Her interests include: interdisciplinary research, sensory anthropology, environmental imaginaries, ideas of tradition, transformation of heritage, Science and Technology, Design and Anthropology, Environmental Studies, cosmotechnics, artificial and physical intelligence, everyday life, ai and creativity, experimental ethnography, and intercultural dialogue.

-Previously, she studied Visual and Media Anthropology at the Freie Universität Berlin (MA), Fashion Design at Central Saint Martins (Grad.Dip) in London and Samsung Art and Design Institute in Seoul.
+Previously, she was a pre-doctoral researcher at Matters of Activity, Humboldt Universität zu Berlin, studied Visual and Media Anthropology at the Freie Universität Berlin (MA), Fashion Design at Central Saint Martins (Grad.Dip) in London and Samsung Art and Design Institute in Seoul.
 Since 2017, she has been part of Wearing Pixels, a collective of digital clothes makers.

 Berlin / Seoul